nikitavoloboev/data/focusing/rules.md

 - When asking for feedback, never ask people if they like the product I built.
 Ask them whether they don't like anything instead.
 - Welcome any feedback.
 The more critical feedback, the better.
 Iterate on it.

-## Ship app
-- Prioritize repos in the sidebar based on priority/urgency.

 ## Reading books
 - Make notes as I read books.
 - Review each book I read on Goodreads and add it to an appropriate category.
 Add the review to [books](../books/books.md) after.